 - Step 3: Put some of the catfish nuggets into the cornmeal mixture bag, seal and shake well to evenly coat.

-- Step 4: Drop into heated oil and fry for about 3-4 minutes.
+- Step 4: Drop into hot oil that's been heated to 350 degrees fahrenheit and fry for about 3-4 minutes.
 Remove to a paper towels lined sheet pan and place into a preheated oven (low) to keep warm if needed.
 Serve with french fries and some lemon wedges (lemon juice), and a good side salad.

 Hint: don't overcrowd the frying pot as the fish will likely stick together and not cook as evenly.
 Also, if you add too much fish to the flour mix at one time they won't evenly coat either.
 It's best to just add as much as you'll be frying at one time.